AdobeDocs/analytics.en/help/technotes/rdc/regional-data-collection.md

 |---------------------|-------------------|
 | Default | Oregon, Virginia, Ireland, Paris, Mumbai, Singapore, Tokyo, Sydney, China* |

-Note: If your Analytics image request is sent to the `adobedc`, `2o7.net` or `omtrdc.net` endpoints, then you have third-party data collection.
-You can determine this if you see either endpoint in the URL of your requests.

 *China RDC requires the China Add-On package.
 See the 'Important' note above.

+>[!NOTE]
+>
+>If your Analytics image request is sent to the `adobedc`, `2o7.net` or `omtrdc.net` endpoints, then you have third-party data collection.
+You can determine this if you see either endpoint in the URL of your requests.

 ## First-party HTTPS data collection

 | RDC Type | Data Collection Centers |
 |---------------------|-------------------|
 | Global (Default) | Oregon, Virginia, Ireland, Paris, Mumbai, Singapore, Tokyo, Sydney |
+|
 | Americas Only | Oregon, Virginia |
 | Europe Only | Ireland, Paris |
 | Asia Pacific Only | Mumbai, Singapore, Tokyo, Sydney |